minsughim/DBM-for-drying-soils/README.md

 ### STEP 2.
 Microbial activity at fully saturated condtions

-Once STEP1 is done, the simulation will continue for wetting of the domain by excuting following:
+Once STEP1 is done, the simulation will continue for wetting of the domain by excuting following with two new input parameters:
+For this, you need four input arguments;
+1. switch on and off the light conditions: There are three possbilities, complete darkness, constant light condition, and diurnal cycle
+2. Time for dynamics under fully saturated conditions

 ~~~~~~~~~~~~~{.m}
 examineDay = 5;
 pot1 = 3; % at field capcity